 Make a Plan With Your Significant Other

-Talk to your spouse or partner about how you'll handle sick children.
-If your spouse's work schedule can't accommodate sick days, find a way to make up for you shouldering the load.
+Talk to your partner about how you'll handle sick children.
+If your partner's work schedule can't accommodate sick days, find a way to make up for you shouldering the load.
+Maybe they can return home early so you can catch up on work at night.
+Or take a weekend day to come into the office while your partner deals with things at home.

 Create Emergency Caregivers